Xyene/wsl-dotfiles/README.md

 # wsl-dotfiles
-My dotfiles for running an i3-based environment within WSL.
+My dotfiles for running an i3-based environment within WSL, working as of Windows Fall Creators Update (version 1709).

 I wrote a bit about this setup [here](https://tbrindus.ca/ricing-wsl/).